Where is Here?

 Our Roatan dive resort on a little cay, or island, just off the Southern coast of the Eastern end of the island of Roatan.
 We are just a 2 minute boat ride from the town of Oak Ridge.
 Most of our guests fly into Aeropuerto Internacional Juan Manuel Gálvez (RTB) in Coxen Hole, though some Ferry from La Ceiba or cruise or sail, etc.

-Getting to Roatan’s Dive Resorts
+Getting to The Best Dive Resorts in Roatan

 Several major airlines offer direct flights to Roatan.
 From the U.S., you can get here from Houston, Dallas, Atlanta, Miami and New York, among others.
 Elsewhere in the world, look for airlines that serve our island.
 There are plenty: